Strängnäs Cathedral: Architecture

 The high altar of Strängnäs Cathedral, showing detail of the sanctuary, and the very large carved and gilded triptych reredos.

-The shrine of the Blessed Virgin Mary in Strängnäs Cathedral.

 Construction of the cathedral began in about 1260 with inaugurated in 1291; additions were created during the 1300s and 1400s.
 In 1330 the core church itself was completed and it was later supplemented during the Middle Ages with a sacristy, towers and lateral choirs.
 The present characteristic Baroque-style tower hood was built in 1723.

 It is built mainly of bricks in the characteristic Scandinavian Brick Gothic style.
 The original church was built of wood, probably during the first decades of the 12th century, on a spot where pagan rituals used to take place and where the missionary Saint Eskil was killed during the mid 11th century.
 The wooden church was not rebuilt in stone and bricks until 1240, just after Strängnäs became a diocese.

 The cathedral contains a mixture of decorative styles.
 The nave, chancel, and sanctuary are highly traditional, with a very large triptych reredos dominating the high altar at the east end of the building.
 However, two of the side chapels have been refurbished in highly contemporary style, with modern altars, and abstract artistic decoration and religious symbolism.